googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 offset 1 aligned with the ending angle.
 The color line progresses in the counter-clockwise direction; for example, if the start and stop angles are both 0°, then stop offset 0.1 is at 36° counter-clockwise from the direction of the y-axis.

 The color line may be defined using color stops outside the range [0, 1], but only color values in the range [0, 1] are used.
-In a sweep gradient, the extend mode specified for the color line is ignored.
+If the specified color stops cover the entire [0, 1] range (or beyond), then the extend mode is not relevant and may be ignored.
+If the specified color stops do not cover the entire [0, 1] range, the extend mode is used to determine color values for the remainder of that range.
+For example, if a color line is specified with two color stops, red at stop offset 0.3 and yellow at stop offset 0.6, and the pad extend mode is specified, then the extend mode is used to derive color values from 0.0 to 0.3 (red), and from 0.6 to 1.0 (yellow).

 A sweep gradient is defined using start and stop angles.
 In this way, the gradient does not need to cover a full 360° sweep around the center.
-This is illustrated in figure 5.x:
+This is illustrated in figure 5.30:

 ![A sweep gradient, from red to yellow, with start angle of -60° and a stop angle of 60°.](images/colr_conic_gradient_start_stop_angles.png)

-**Figure 5.x A sweep gradient, from red to yellow, with start angle of -60° and a stop angle of 60°.**
+**Figure 5.30 A sweep gradient, from red to yellow, with start angle of -60° and a stop angle of 60°.**

 Start and stop angle values can be outside the range [0, 360], but are interpreted as values within that range by applying a modulus operation.
 For